 How to edit a hyperlink

 Once you have inserted the hyperlink, you can easily edit a hyperlink in Word.
-It is mostly done in the box called Edit Hyperlink.
+It is mainly done in the box called Edit Hyperlink.

 First, you have to go to the hyperlink in your Word document.
 Then right-click on it > Select Edit Hyperlink.
 See the below picture.

 You can also click on the hyperlink and go to the Insert tab > Then click on Link in the ribbon.
-This will also open the same box.
+It will also open the same box.

 Or click on the hyperlink > Use the shortcut CTRL + K to open the Edit Hyperlink box.